-SEX, DRUGS, ROCK & ROLL, MENTAL HEALTH, CANADIAN ARTISTS, A POLARIZED COUNTRY, AND SENATOR AL FRANKEN.
+SEX, DRUGS, ROCK & ROLL, MENTAL HEALTH, CANADIAN ARTISTS AND A POLARIZED COUNTRY.

 At about the time we were landing in Washington on June 14, a gunman was opening fire on a local baseball field where some politicians were practicing for a charity baseball game.
 These events would colour the narrative for the next three days of the Mental Health America conference we were attending.